avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 R output) is -0.7218 in the case of the ARIMA(0,1,1) model fitted to the time series of ages at death of kings.

+.. sidebar:: Specifying the confidence level for prediction intervals

+   You can specify the confidence level for prediction intervals in forecast.Arima() by using the "level" argument.
+For example, to get a 99.5% prediction interval, we would type "forecast.Arima(kingstimeseriesarima, h=5, level=c(99.5))".

 We can then use the ARIMA model to make forecasts for future values of the time series, using the "forecast.Arima()" function in the "forecast" R package.
-For example, to forecast the ages at death of the next ten English kings, we type:
+For example, to forecast the ages at death of the next five English kings, we type:

 .. highlight:: r